-Effective at the time of this offering, the members of our compensation committee will be Mr. Goldman and Mr. Albrecht.
-Mr. Goldman will be the chair of the compensation committee.
+The members of our compensation committee are Mr. Goldman and Mr. Albrecht.
+Mr. Goldman is the chair of the compensation committee.
 Each member of our compensation committee will be independent as defined under the NASDAQ Listing Rules and satisfies NASDAQ's additional independence standards for compensation committee members.
 Messrs.
 Goldman and Albrecht are non-employee directors within the meaning of Rule 16b-3 under the Exchange Act and outside directors as defined by Section 162(m) of the Internal Revenue Code.
 Our compensation committee assists our board of directors in the discharge of its responsibilities relating to the compensation of our executive officers.
 Under its charter, our compensation committee will be responsible for, among other things: